click to return to Shaker Square Home page

 Executive Director, Shaker Square Area Development Corporation

-Every seat in the sanctuary of the First Unitarian Church on Belvoir, south of Shaker Boulevard, was occupied.
+Every seat in the sanctuary of the First Unitarian Church on Belvoir Road, south of Shaker Boulevard, was occupied.
 Some mourners had gone up to the balcony, others stood in the rear.
 There were family, friends, neighbors, colleagues, current and former Cleveland and Shaker Heights officials.
 It was Thursday January 18, 2007 and we were here, shocked by the news of his death a few days before.
 We had gathered together to honor the memory of a man who had done so much for others: Reid Michael Robbins.

 Reid had been the Executive Director of SHAD, our Shaker Square area neighborhood development corporation.